 What is a widget and what are plugins actually for?
-Why do I need a database, which updates do I need to take care of and what exactly is a theme?
-I still remember the time very well, when I didn’t understand the meaning of common WordPress terminology like widgets, plugins or themes and all these strange words used to cause me quite a headache.
-I wanted to use WordPress and create my first blog, but I did not have a clue, what all that WordPress tech talk actually meant.
+Why do I need a database?
+Which updates do I need to take care of and what exactly is a theme?
+I still remember the time when I didn’t understand the meaning of common WordPress terminology like widgets, plugins, or themes and all these foreign words used to cause me quite a headache.
+I wanted to use WordPress and create my first blog, but I did not have a clue what all that WordPress tech talk actually meant.

 Since WordPress can be a little bit intimidating to beginners with all those specific terms, I prepared a little overview explaining the most important WordPress terms.

 If you start out with WordPress, it’s important to learn about the difference between the frontend and backend of your WordPress website.

 The frontend is the part of the website that your visitors see, when they type in your URL into their web browsers.
 The backend, on the contrary, is the part of the WordPress site that only you can see and to which you have access by typing in your WordPress username and your password.
 In the backend (or admin area) you can manage your WordPress site, write new articles, create pages, install plugins and update your plugins, themes or WordPress itself.

 In WordPress the main page (or landing page) of the backend is called Dashboard.
 You can find the link to your Dashboard at the very top of your admin menu in your WordPress backend.
 You can customize your Dashboard and add or hide certain sections by clicking on the grey “Screen Options” button at the top right of your admin area.

 Of course, at Elmastudio themes are our favorite topic.
 Themes are the design templates for WordPress websites.
 In other words, the theme is responsible for the look of the website in the frontend.